ceford/cefjdemos-data-jdm-help/articles/en/articles/articles-edit.md

 ### Options

-**Note**: This can be hidden by a user with Admin permissions in the [Article:
+**Note**: This tab can be hidden by a user with Admin permissions in the
-Options](https://docs.joomla.org/Help4.x:Articles:_Options/en "Help4.x:Articles: Options/en").
-This is a set of options you can use to control how this article will show in the Frontend.
+Article: Options.
+It is a set of options you can use to control how this article will show in the Frontend.

 <img
 src="https://docs.joomla.org/images/thumb/e/e6/Help-4x-screenshot-article-edit-article-options-en.png/600px-Help-4x-screenshot-article-edit-article-options-en.png"
 decoding="async"
 srcset="https://docs.joomla.org/images/thumb/e/e6/Help-4x-screenshot-article-edit-article-options-en.png/900px-Help-4x-screenshot-article-edit-article-options-en.png 1.5x, https://docs.joomla.org/images/thumb/e/e6/Help-4x-screenshot-article-edit-article-options-en.png/1200px-Help-4x-screenshot-article-edit-article-options-en.png 2x"
 data-file-width="2880" data-file-height="1165" width="600" height="243"
-alt="Help-4x-screenshot-article-edit-article-options-en.png" />

-**Layout**
+alt="articles edit form options tab" />

+#### Layout

 - **Layout**.
-Use a layout from the supplied article view or [overrides in the templates](https://docs.joomla.org/Help4.x:Templates:_Customise/en "Help4.x:Templates: Customise/en").
+Use a layout from the supplied article view or overrides in the templates.
 - **Title**.
 Show the Article's Title.
 - **Linked Titles**.
 Show the title as a link to the article.
 - **Tags**.
 Enter tags for this article.
 Select existing tags by entering in the first few letters or create new tags by entering them here.
-[Learn more.](https://docs.joomla.org/J4.x:How_To_Use_Content_Tags_in_Joomla/en "J4.x:How To Use Content Tags in Joomla/en")
 - **Intro Text**.
   - Show: The Intro Text of the article will show when you drill down to the article.